 Here we further investigate the range of responses to long-term glucose starvation seen in our RNA and protein expression experiments.
 To do this we plot histograms of the time scale parameters we found by fitting the piecewise continuous curve to our data (Figure 4-supplemental figure 1).
 The most informative time scales are t1, the time to first inflection, and t2+t3+t4 the time it takes for the profile to stop changing.
 The majority of proteins and their transcripts begin changing before the 10 hr mark (or just after the cells enter stationary phase).
 Once the profiles begin to change it takes >10 hrs before it stops changing again.
 However, the apparent long time scale of proteins and transcripts changing could be due to the low time resolution of our experiment after the cells have entered stationary phase.

-Notes

-Jeff Barrick

-I think we need a section analyzing the "completeness" of our data relative to previous studies (# proteins, RNAs, etc. detected).
-I added a citation for one study that was in the same strain of E. coli where we can make direct comparisons.
-This could involve making Venn diagrams etc. Our data should come out looking very good in these comparisons (the other study used 2-D gel electrophoresis and DNA microarrays, so we can really see the benefit of using newer tech on both proteins and on RNAs).
-I could also potentially find studies that look at different pieces of the RNA picture separately (mRNA versus small RNAs) and show that we recover both at the same time.

-Discussing the completeness of the data would seem to make an easy argument for impact, particularly since we will make everything accessible to others.

-Aside: There is a previous "multi-omics" study of the same strain that we use: E. coli B REL606.
-It "only" used microarrays for transcriptomics and 2-D gel electrophoresis for proteomics and was mainly comparing the results between different E. coli strains: K-12 and B, but we could be reasonably expected to compare some of our results to theirs.
-For example, this might be a way of showing extra coverage that we get in terms of numbers of proteins detected in the proteomics data (2-D gels have very poor coverage) and additional small RNAs detected in the transcriptomics data (which are probably missing from the microarray data).

-Yoon, S. H., Han, M.-J., Jeong, H., Lee, C. H., Xia, X.-X., Lee, D.-H., Shim, J. H., Lee, S. Y., Oh, T. K., Kim, J. F. (2012) Comparative multi-omics systems analysis of Escherichia coli strains B and K-12.
-Genome Biol.
-13: R37.